 ii.
 “This verse supplies the conclusion to the Lord’s Prayer: ‘For thine is the kingdom’ (Matthew 6:13, KJV).”
 (Payne)

 c.
 Both riches and honor come from You: David could say this as a man who had a life full of both riches and honor.
-He knew that those things came from God and not from David Himself.
+David knew that those things came from God and not from himself.

 2. (13-15) David expresses thanks for the privilege of giving

 “Now therefore, our God,

 We thank You

 But who am I, and who are my people,

 That we should be able to offer so willingly as this?

 For all things come from You,

 And of Your own we have given You.